Industrial Ethernet Switches

-Antaira offers a variety of industrial Ethernet switches, including industrial-grade network switches, DIN mount switches, and Ethernet switchboards, that can perform efficiently in adverse weather conditions and environments.
-Since 2005, we have designed and manufactured top-quality industrial switches that operate efficiently in rugged, mission-critical applications.
-Setup a reliable Ethernet infrastructure that features extended temperature tolerances and enclosures designed for the roughest environments.
+Antaira offers a variety of industrial Ethernet switches, including industrial-grade network switches, DIN mount switches, and Ethernet switchboards, that can perform efficiently in adverse weather conditions and industrial environments.
+Since 2005, we have designed and manufactured top-quality industrial switches with network redundancy that operate efficiently in rugged, mission-critical applications.
+Setup a reliable Ethernet infrastructure for all networks that features extended temperature tolerances and enclosures designed for the roughest environments.
 Various markets utilize our industrial Ethernet switches, including automation processes, smart transportation systems, security operations, and power/utility plants.
 Browse our industrial unmanaged switches, industrial managed switches, power over Ethernet PoE options, and din rail mountable industrial Ethernet switches below.